OUR 2025 PROGRAMME

 4.30 pm - Innovating research projects for Medical Laboratory Science placement students

-Associate Professor Tania Slatter
+Assoc.
+Prof Tania Slatter

 Associate Professor, University of Otago